 Trend #1: Modern Senior Living Facilities Have Open Floor Plans

-Open floor plans foster socialization and community.
+According to current trends in senior living design, open floor plans foster socialization and community.
 Additionally, properly designed, big rooms can serve many purposes throughout the day.
-Thus the open spaces are preferable to shutting people away in little rooms.
+Thus, open spaces are preferable to shutting people away in little rooms.